NXLog Platform terminology

 Relay

-An NXLog Agent instance receiving data over the network and forwarding it to a centralized location, such as NXLog Platform or a SIEM.
+An NXLog Agent instance receiving data from multiple sources over the network and forwarding it to a centralized location, such as NXLog Platform or a SIEM.

 Also known as